Skip to main content

 Kuchen (Chilean German Cake)

-German-influenced cakes brought by German immigrants to southern Chile.
-Varieties include apple, raspberry, plum, and cherry.
-The Chilean version is distinctly different from German originals.
-Southern Chile specialty, particularly in Valdivia, Osorno, and Puerto Varas.
-Essential with afternoon coffee.
+Cakes brought over by German immigrants in southern Chile, made with apple, raspberry, plum, or cherry.
+Over time the Chilean version drifted away from the German original.
+It's a southern specialty, particularly in Valdivia, Osorno, and Puerto Varas, and it belongs with afternoon coffee.

 Leche Asada (Baked Milk)